Sean Connery as James Bond, British secret agent

 Visit to Palmyra

 Bond shows up at Palmyra in a very light and comfortable outfit.
-His shirt is a white sport shirt with a dulled blue butcher’s stripe.
+His shirt is a white sport shirt with a slate blue-colored butcher’s stripe.
 The wide butcher’s stripe is a strong and simple yet impressive look for summer, especially with open-necked shirts like Bond wears.
 Simon Crompton wrote a good piece about these in his Permanent Style blog a few years ago.
 Crompton explains the natural reason for the stripe’s nomenclature, as it resembles the stripe size traditionally found on butcher’s aprons.

 In keeping with the casual look, the short-sleeve shirt has a camp collar and a slightly curved front hem so that the shirt can be successfully worn untucked.
 Additional details include a breast pocket and 3/4″ cuffed sleeves.
 It has a very straight fit with short side vents.
 Initially, while talking to his CIA cronies, Bond appears to wear a white sleeveless undershirt, but this has disappeared by the time he gets to Palmyra.